dafny-lang/dafny/docs/_includes/Refinement.md

 One could prove general properties about the contents of an (abstract) module, and use that abstract module, and then later provide a more concrete implementation without having to redo all of the proofs.

+Dafny supports _module refinement_, where one module is created from another, and in that process the new module may be made more concrete than the previous.
-In Dafny, refinement takes the following form.
+More precisely, refinement takes the following form in Dafny.
 One module declares some program entities.
 A second module _refines_ the first by declaring how to augment or replace (some of) those program entities.
-The first module is called the _refinement parent_; the second is the _refining_ module; the result of combining the two (the original declarations and the augmentation instructions) is the _combined_ module or _refinement result_.
+The first module is called the _refinement parent_; the second is the _refining_ module; the result of combining the two (the original declarations and the augmentation directives) is the _assembled_ module or _refinement result_.

 Syntactically, the refinement parent is a normal module declaration.
 The refining module declares which module is its refinement parent with the